DarkLord7771/Sentient-Intelligence-Network/README.md

 - **Mathematically coherent** — quaternionic drift‑friendly, sparsity-aware.
 - **Expandable** — a single public chamber of an expandable architecture.

-It exposes enough to explore.
+This exposes enough to explore.
-Not enough to imitate.

 ---